lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 To make your chat full screen :menuselection:`View --> Full Screen Mode` or :kbd:`Control + Shift +F`.
 Press the keyboard shortcut or use the menu again to get out of fullscreen.
 If you want to quit Quassel press :kbd:`Control+Q` or right click on the system tray and select :menuselection:`Quit`.

-To see all the nicknames of someone in a channel are located in a sidebar labeled :guilabel:`Nicks`.
-The lists of all channels you are in is labeled :guilabel:`All chats`.
-To switch between different channels left click on the channel name.

 Customizing
 -----------